What is the Freundeskreis?

 Host Family Program

-Year after year, the Heidelberger Frühling brings up-and-coming artists to Heidelberg.
+Heidelberger Frühling brings up-and-coming artists to Heidelberg year after year.
 Young artists from all over the world have the opportunity to participate in academies and competitions, to realize their ideas in their own artistic projects or to grow musically in the context of festival and concert performances.
 The host family program supports the young talents by offering them a temporary home.
 In the lived community, an exchange about the common passion for music becomes possible across different cultures and generations.